Setup a code¶

 - Default calculation input plugin: A string that identifies the default input plugin to

 be used to generate new calculations to use with this code.

 This string has to be a valid string recognized by the

 CalculationFactoryfunction.
 To get the list of all available Calculation plugin strings, use the

-- local: either True (for local codes) or False (for remote
+- Installed on target computer: either True (for local codes) or False (for remote

 codes).
 For the meaning of the distinction, see above.
 Depending